forta-network/docs/docs/scanner-pools.md

 By default, all pools start with 100% commission, meaning that all delegator rewards will be received by the pool owners.
 This should be adjusted to a desired number by the pool owner if delegators are expected.

+For example, let's assume:

+- Delegator 1 deposits 12000 FORT.
+- Delegator 2 deposits 6000 FORT.
+- Pool commission is 10% (1000 BPS).
+- The pool delegators are rewarded 2000 FORT in total.

+In this case, `2000 × 0.1 = 200` FORT is credited to the pool owner as commission.
+From the remaining 1800 FORT, each of the delegators earn proportionally to their deposited stake:

+- Delegator 1: 12000 => 1200
+- Delegator 2: 6000  => 600

 - Click on the node pool you would like to adjust the stake allocation (you must be the owner)

 - Click on "Change commission rate"